Lesson 1: the rendering equation

 • A perfectly reflective surface is modeled by a Dirac Delta, that is, identically null except in the outgoing direction R given by the reflection law: R = 2(N \cdot \Psi) N - \Psi, where N is the normal (tangent) vector to the surface.

-• Online libraries of BRDFs exist, usually obtained from laboratory measurements, almost all of which are paid.
+• Online libraries of BRDFs exist, usually obtained from laboratory measurements, almost all of which require a paid fee.

 The Rendering Equation